westonpace/sokets-docs/index.md

 ### Protocol 273-4B Appendix C

  * All names shall be signed using the advanced encryption standard in electronic codebook mode.
  * All names shall be 128 bytes.
 If your name is not 128 bytes it shall be right padded with the UTF character U+0000.
-If your name is more than 128 characters or includes the U+0000 character then please follow exception process guillotine.
+If your name is more than 128 bytes or includes the U+0000 character then please follow exception process guillotine.

 ### Challenge Questions